 Action 1 Develop and adopt a Scope of Collections.
 Action 2 Maintain a networked and updated version of Past Perfect Software for collections management.
 Action 3 Update Florida Master Site File forms when significant alternations are made to structures or they are removed.
 Action 4 Conduct Level 1 archeological surveys for medium and high priority areas identified by predictive model.
-There are currently no known archeological sites on the property.
+There are currently no known archeological sites on the property no known archeological sites on the property.